 **For more orange flavour, increase the ratio of orange juice to stock or try adding some orange zest.

-In a large, deep skillet saute the onion with a dash (about 1 tbs) of canola oil and a punch of salt over medium heat.
+In a large, deep skillet saute the onion with a dash (about 1 tbs) of canola oil and a pinch of salt over medium heat.
 The salt will help to bring out the sugars in the onions and prevent them from burning.

 Once almost translucent (about 5 mins), turn up the heat to medium-high and add the chicken and saute until browned.
 Add the spices and saute for another 2-3 minutes until fragrant.